IPA-Acknowledged Mindfulness-Based Programs

 The MBCT program is described in detail in the book Mindfulness-based Cognitive Therapy for Depression: a new approach to preventing relapse by Zindel V. Segal, J. Mark G. Williams and John D. Teasdale.

-Nowadays, a variety of mindfulness-based programs is available tailored to specific health conditions and contexts, all honouring the essence of the original MBSR-format. eamba is committed to have innovative programs evaluated and with acknowledge program that are aligned with criteria adopted by IPA based on academic research and advice. eamba encourages developers to have their program evaluated and made visible to decision makers and policy makers.
+Nowadays, a variety of mindfulness-based programs is available tailored to specific health conditions and contexts, all honouring the essence of the original MBSR-format.

-MBP Creator(s) Acknowledgement valid until Established
+MBP Creator(s) Acknowledgement valid since Established

 evidence